BotBotMe/botbot-plugins/DOCS.md

 * `listens_to_mentions(regex)`: A method that should be called only when the bot's nick prefixes the message and that message matches the regex pattern.
 For example, `[o__o]: What time is it in Napier, New Zealand?`.
 The nick will be stripped prior to regex matching.
 * `listens_to_all(regex)`: A method that should be called on any line that matches the regex pattern.

 The method should accept a `line` object as its first argument and any named matches from the regex as keyword args.
-Any text returned by the method will be echoed back to the channel.
+Any text passed to the `respond` method will be echoed back to the channel.

 The `line` object has the following attributes: